JamesDConley/GLaDOS_Server/README.md

 # What is GLaDOS?
-GLaDOS is a 20B model tuned to provide an open-source experience _similar_ _to_ ChatGPT.
+GLaDOS is an open source/permissively licensed 20B model tuned to provide an open-source experience _similar_ _to_ ChatGPT.

 This repo includes the model itself and a basic web server to chat with it.